Utah Deaf History and Culture

 Raymond found that Jonathan Hodson, a Deaf friend, was also employed by Don Glen.
 They were great pals.
 Their conversation frequently reverted to the recent student walkout and how it failed.
 During lunch, they also discussed Dr. Grant B. Bitter's harmful impact.

 Raymond recalled Bitter's powerful influence not only on the Utah School for the Deaf but also on the Church of Jesus Christ of Latter-day Saints' Deaf Seminary Program.
 Dr. Bitter actively supported the policy of separating the USD Oral and Simultaneous Communication Departments, which enraged Raymond.
-Not only Dr. Bitter, but all of the Deaf oral teachers seemed to have a bad attitude toward the signing students, according to Raymond.
-What happened on the USD campus and in Seminary class had an impact on the Ogden LDS Branch for the Deaf.
+Not only Dr. Bitter but all of the Deaf oral teachers seemed to have a bad attitude toward the signing students, according to Raymond.
+What happened on the USD campus and in seminary class also impacted the Ogden LDS Branch for the Deaf.

-Raymond recalled saying that Dr. Bitter was like the obstinate, unmoving wall that divided West Berlin from East Berlin in Germany during the Cold War.
-Dr. Bitter, according to Raymond, never realized or refused to recognize that some Deaf pupils struggled under the oral system since they couldn't speak and were banned to sign.
-Raymond compared the restrictions of strict oral deaf education to the victims of communism in East Germany, while Deaf students who were free to converse in sign language were compared to West Germans who had far more freedom in a democratic country.
+Raymond remembered saying that Dr. Bitter was like the stubborn wall that separated West Berlin from East Berlin in Germany during the Cold War.
+Dr. Bitter, according to Raymond, never realized or refused to recognize that some Deaf pupils struggled under the oral system since they couldn't speak and were banned from signing.
+Raymond compared the restrictions of strict oral deaf education to the victims of communism in East Germany.
+In contrast, Deaf students who were free to converse in sign language were compared to West Germans, who had far more freedom in a democratic country.
 Raymond felt Dr. Bitter did not have the authority to force Deaf students into the oral system, which eventually caused divides among Deaf adults.

 Raymond struggled with the rigorous oral method and was unhappy with its program.
-To please his father, Marjorie tried to persuade him to stay in the oral program.
+Marjorie tried to persuade him to stay in the oral program to please his father.
 As a result, she couldn't grasp Raymond's frustration with communication barriers.
 Raymond recalls looking out the school window with the other oral students during the 1962 student strike.
 He was eleven years old at the time.

 Raymond Monson’s Drawing of Dr. Grant B. Bitter.
 Source: Dr. Grant B. Bitter Paper.
 J. Willard Marriot Library, University of Utah

 A week later, Jonathan Hodson told Raymond that a copy of Raymond’s drawing was on his family’s dinner table.
 Jonathon promised he would not tell anyone about it.
 Raymond’s mother begged him not to boast about his drawing.
-As school resumed in the fall of 1969, the UAD leaders made an announcement that Dr. Bitter was very upset about this picture drawn by an anonymous artist.
-It seemed that Dr. Bitter blamed some of the Deaf leaders for the picture.
-Dr. Bitter called a meeting of his Oral Deaf Association for Utah and asked the members if they knew who drew the picture (Raymond Monson, personal communication, November 1, 2010).
+As school resumed in the fall of 1969, the UAD leaders announced that Dr. Bitter was very upset about this picture drawn by an anonymous artist.
+Dr. Bitter seemed to blame some Deaf leaders for the picture.
+Dr. Bitter called a meeting of his Oral Deaf Association for Utah and asked the members who drew the picture (Raymond Monson, personal communication, November 1, 2010).
 He was determined to find out who the artist was.

 W. David Mortensen, a leading leader of the Utah Association for the Deaf, advised him to drop the matter altogether (Jonathan Hodson, personal communication, May 29, 2011).
-It appeared that Dr. Bitter was never able to discover who had drawn the picture of him, despite his best efforts (Raymond Monson, personal communication, November 1, 2010).
+It appeared that Dr. Bitter could never discover who had drawn the picture of him, despite his best efforts (Raymond Monson, personal communication, November 1, 2010).

 The Implementation of the Two-Track Program

 However, parents were not given a clear picture of their child's educational and communication choices (Campbell, 1977).
-Inappropriate placement tactics were widely practiced, despite policies issued by the Utah State Board of Education in 1970, 1977, and 1998 USDB Communication Guidelines requiring USD to give parents with a full variety of options.
+As a result, inappropriate placement tactics were widely practiced, despite policies issued by the Utah State Board of Education in 1970, 1977, and 1998 USDB Communication Guidelines requiring USD to give parents a complete variety of options.

 The Implementation of the Hybrid Program

 Since 1962, parents had requested both oral and sign language options for their Deaf children, but the Bitter/Noyce administration refused.
-It was finally approved under the guidance of Joel Coleman, USDB Superintendent, and Michelle Tanner, USD Associate Superintendent, providing parents options to choose from.
+It was finally approved under the guidance of Joel Coleman, USDB Superintendent, and Michelle Tanner, USD Associate Superintendent, providing parents with options.

-After more than fifty years, the Utah School for the Deaf has finally found the necessary administrators in Joel Coleman, Superintendent, and Michelle Tanner, Associate Superintendent, who are committed to providing an equal deaf educational system.
+After over fifty years, the Utah School for the Deaf has finally found the necessary administrators in Joel Coleman, Superintendent, and Michelle Tanner, Associate Superintendent, who committed to providing an equal deaf educational system.

 Under the direction of Michelle Tanner, USD Associate Superintendent, the "Hybrid" Program was successfully created in August 2016, enabling "unbiased collaboration" between the Listening & Spoken Language (replaced oral) Program and the ASL/English Bilingual Program, also known as a personalized deaf education placement.
 More details can be found in the "Creation of the Hybrid Program" section.